-This alternative does not propose a significant change in development, operation costs, or land acquisition.
+This alternative does not represent significant impacts in terms of development, operation costs, or land acquisition.
 A small negative economic impact would result from eventually precluding hunting, grazing, and mining.
 An effective marketing program could generate an increase in tourism (and tourism expenditures) of 5 to 15 percent.
+Recreation visits to the monument totaled 374,735 in 1988 so each 1 percent increase is the equivalent of about 4,000 visits.
 Even an increase of 2.5 percent (as shown in the following table) would result in a net positive impact.